Rauchbier, Bamberg’s specialty smoked beer:

 The original Schlenkerla smoked beer is still being tapped directly from the wooden barrel according to the old traditional way.
 If you wait at your table for service, you’ll go thirsty.
 To order a beer you’ll need to go to the small window in the wall, ring the bell and the bartender appears at this hole in the wall and serves you your beer.

 Amongst the group of passengers who tried rauchbier, Tony was the only one who finished his drink.
-It may be as dark a beer as Guinness, but it certainly is no substitute for the mighty Guinness.
+The colour of the beer may be as dark as Guinness, but it certainly is no substitute for the mighty Guinness.